Italian guerrilla war in Ethiopia: Prelude

 Other groups were the "Tigray" fighters of Lieutenant Amedeo Guillet in Eritrea and the guerrilla group of Major Gobbi based at Dessie.
-From the beginning of 1942 there was a guerilla group in Eritrea, under the command of Captain Aloisi, which was dedicated to helping Italians to escape from the British prisoner of war camps of Asmara and Decameré.
+From the beginning of 1942, there was a guerrilla group in Eritrea, under the command of Captain Aloisi, which was dedicated to helping Italians to escape from the British prisoner-of-war camps of Asmara and Decameré.
 In the first months of 1942 (because of the August 1940 Italian invasion of British Somaliland), there were also Italian guerrillas in British Somaliland.

 While essentially on their own, the guerrillas occasionally received support and encouragement from mainland Italy.
 On 9 May 1942, the Regia Aeronautica staged a long-range twenty-eight-hour Savoia-Marchetti SM.75 flight over Asmara, dropping propaganda leaflets telling Italian colonists that Rome had not forgotten them and would return.
 On May 23, 1943, two SM.75s made another long-range flight to attack the American airfield at Gura.
 One craft encountered fuel difficulties and instead bombed Port Sudan; both aircraft successfully hit their targets and returned to Rhodes, accomplishing a significant propaganda victory.

 There were several Eritreans and Somalis (and even a few Ethiopians) who provided aid to the Italian guerrillas.
-But their numbers dwindled after the Axis defeat at the battle of El Alamein in 1942.
+But their numbers dwindled after the Axis defeat at the Second Battle of El Alamein in 1942.

-These guerrilla units (called Bande in Italian) were able to operate in a very extended area, from northern Eritrea to southern Somalia.
-Their armament was made up mainly of old "91" rifles, Beretta pistols, Fiat and Schwarzlose machine-guns, hand grenades, dynamite and even some small 65 mm cannons.
-But they always lacked large amounts of ammunition.
+These guerrilla units (called Bande in Italian) operated in a very extended area, from northern Eritrea to southern Somalia.
+Their armament was made up mainly of old "91" rifles, Beretta pistols, Fiat and Schwarzlose machine guns, hand grenades, dynamite and even some small 65 mm cannons.
+However, they faced limitations in ammunition supply.